High-resolution portraits secured by colour lasers

 Better protection for blank documents

-The four-color lasers are essential to print the photo in this area.
+The four-colour lasers are essential to print the photo in this area.

 If other available technologies, such as inkjet or D2T2, are used to attempt fraud, the photo would not be visible due to the dark panel.

-Even if it was feasible, removing the panel would destroy the security features linking the photo to the document.
+Removing the panel would destroy the security features linking the photo to the document, even if feasible.

 As with any secure printing technology, Color Laser Shield has a specific hallmark, allowing clear authentication at the second inspection level.